-Our booklet for mainstream teachers and nursery staff explains the major impact a mild hearing loss can have on a child, and what you can do to support a child with a mild hearing loss in your class.
+Our booklet on mild hearing loss is for mainstream teachers and nursery staff.
+It explains the major impact a mild hearing loss can have on a child, and what you can do to support a child with a mild hearing loss in your class.

 Watch the 'Mild hearing loss, major impact' video that accompanies this booklet below:

 Take a look at our resources on the use of radio aids in the early years, including an FAQ, case studies and a briefing on safety issues.